On December 17, 2024, City Council declared food insecurity an emergency in Toronto.

 Access to food is a human right.
-This means that all people deserve to access safe, affordable, and nutritious food from their own cultures without having to accept lesser quality, convenience, or service.
+This means that all people deserve dignified access to safe, affordable, nutritious and culturally relevant food.

-The City of Toronto is committed to addressing food insecurity and supports the right to food.
+The City of Toronto is committed to addressing food insecurity and supporting the right to food.
+Reducing poverty and food insecurity requires all levels of government taking action together, and your voice matters too.

 Food insecurity means not having enough money to reliably get the food one needs.
 Having a job is often not enough.
 More than half of food insecure households in Ontario are working and rely on income from wages, salaries or self-employment.